AlonePredator/AlarmClock/README.md

 - Shows current time
 - Provide options with the help of dropdown to set alarms
-- Shows notification when alarm is set or deleted
 - Ability to restore saved alarms even after reopening the browser
 - Works seamlessly on both mobile and desktop devices